jzlab/allen-assistant/README.md

 Number of Experiments returned: 8

 ```

+When you are happy with the query use the same args to download

 ```
 $ ./aa.py download -t VISp -c Cux2-CreERT2 -d 175 -d 250 -s static_gratings